mit-crpg/OpenMOC/docs/source/usersguide/input.rst

     # Retrieve the material called 'moderator' in the HDF5 file
     moderator = hdf5_materials['moderator']

 The ``openmoc.materialize`` module defines a standard for cross section data stored in binary files.
-First, HDF5 files must include an ``'# groups'`` attribute with the integer number of groups in the top level of the file hierarchy.
+First, HDF5 files must include a ``'# groups'`` attribute with the integer number of groups in the top level of the file hierarchy.
 Second, the string domain type - ``'material'`` or ``'cell'`` - must be specified in the top level of the file hierarchy.
 This must match the ``domain_type`` keyword argument passed to ``load_from_hdf5(...)`` which can be either ``'material'`` (default) or ``'cell'``.
 The ``domain_type`` keyword argument is discussed in more detail at the end of this section.
 Finally, multi-group cross sections to assign by material or cell must be defined as an `HDF5 group`_ with a string name or integer ID to identify the material or cell.
 The material group must contain the following floating point `HDF5 datasets`_ of multi-group cross section data:

   - ``'transport'`` or ``'total'``
   - ``'nu-scatter matrix'`` or ``'scatter matrix'``